Background

 How do dreams of clothing related to the type of dream it is?

-Clothing dreams are less related to recurring dreams and less related to vivid dreams.
+Clothing dreams are less related to recurring dreams, less related to vivid dreams, and less related to sad dreams.

 the same as usual